therealnicoroshi/modlist/README.md

 Animations for Dragons may get stuck during scripted events like when you read the Elder Scroll at the time wound.

 The fix for this is disabling SkyrimGuild Creatures-Preview located under section 72.
 Creature Animations and re-enabling it after that scripted event is complete.

+Scripted Dialog during The Wrath of Nature may not provide the correct dialog options if you have the Bathing Beauties Luxury Suite MCM option to 'Talk about outfit' turned on.

+The Fix is to disable this option in BBLS MCM until the Wrath of Nature scripted dialogs and quest is complete.

 ### ❗ DO NOT PUT IRON ARROWS INTO A CONTAINER ❗ This will crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.